 Talking to bus users was an important part of the process.
 I heard from users that a particularly frustrating experience was the following scenario: when waiting at a stop, a bus from another route approaches.
 The obvious question is, “Can I take this bus?”
 Unfortunately, the only way to answer that question was to pull up AppalCART’s website, find the PDF for that route, and check to see if it stopped at the desired destination.
 By that time the bus would already be gone.

-The first part of my solution was to rethink the master map, stripping away unnecessary satellite imagery and simplifying the route geometry, yet retaining route turns and spatial relationships between stops to enable users to know where they currently are.
-Perhaps more importantly, the master map indicates which routes each stop is serviced by, letting users know at a glance if an approaching bus should be boarded.
+The first part of my solution was to rethink the system map, stripping away unnecessary satellite imagery and simplifying the route geometry, yet retaining route turns and spatial relationships between stops to enable users to know where they currently are.
+Perhaps more importantly, the system map indicates which routes each stop is serviced by, letting users know at a glance if an approaching bus should be boarded.

 The schedules for the individual routes were moved from a table to a visual organization system that list the times beside the stop, eliminating the error-prone and cumbersome back-and-forth between the route and the table.